 OpenFF is an academic collaboration (based at UC Irvine / UC Davis / UC San Diego / Univ.
 Colorado Boulder / Sloan Kettering Institute in New York) that seeks to develop next-generation molecular mechanics force fields and associated parameterization software and data infrastructure.
 [More…]

-Léa EL Khoury graduated in Biology at the Lebanese University in 2011.
-In 2013, she completed a Master degree in “Structures-Interactions of Macromolecules and Functional Genomics” from the Saint-Joseph University of Beirut.
-She received her double PhD in Computational Chemistry (February 2014-February 2017) from Pierre and Marie Curie University-Sorbonne Universités and Saint Joseph University of Beirut.
+Léa EL Khoury graduated in Biology from the Lebanese University in 2011.
+In 2013, she completed a Masters degree in “Structures-Interactions of Macromolecules and Functional Genomics” from the Saint-Joseph University of Beirut.
+She received her double PhD in Computational Chemistry (2014-2017) from Pierre and Marie Curie University-Sorbonne Universités and Saint Joseph University of Beirut.
 Her PhD research was mainly devoted to the modeling, by polarizable molecular mechanics / dynamics methods, complexes of inhibitors of therapeutic interest with the integrase and the protein 7 of the nucleocapsid (NCp7) of Human Immunodeficiency Virus-1.
 [More…]